cullophid/blog/posts/why-functional.md

 })
 ```

 ## Putting and end to the tyrany of `this`
 `this` is arguably one of the worst things about javascript.
-It

-## OO Javascript is broken

-## This is javascript of cause we are gonna cheat
+You litterally don't have to use it any more!!!